Media Information

 Accreditation Requests

-Requests are only complete when the form has been returned correctly with a passport-style photo ID attached in JPEG, JPG or PNG format.
+Requests are only considered complete once the form has been returned in full, with a passport-style photo ID attached in JPEG, JPG, or PNG format.

 Accreditation Criteria

-As part of the media accreditation process, applicants must provide ALL the details requested within the application form.
-Forms with missing information will be considered incomplete.
+As part of the media accreditation process, applicants must provide all details requested within the application form.
+Forms submitted with missing information will be considered incomplete.

-F1 ACADEMY will only allocate media accreditation to outlets intending to publish reports related to the event(s) for which the accreditation has been requested.
+F1 ACADEMY will only allocate media accreditation to outlets intending to publish race coverage and/or interviews and features related to the event(s) for which accreditation has been requested.

-Applicants will also be required to read and acknowledge the 2023 Media Access Protocols (see below).
+Applicants will also be required to read and acknowledge the 2026 Media Access Protocols.

 Clippings